lkameya/leo-blog/src/pages/learning-gatsby/index.md

 ---
 title: Learning Gatsby
 date: "2020-05-09T00:00:32.169Z"
-description: Learning Gatsby and personal thoughts about the framework
+description: Looking for a better static web page solution?
 ---

 Gatsby is a framework that uses React and GraphQL to build static web pages.

-### Why Gatsby?
+## Why Gatsby?

 We have all the benefits of React and GraphQL.